deadtornotor/config.nvim/README.md

 All dependencies can be found in the `requirements/` directory

-I try to stay up to date with all developemnt platforms I use
+I try to stay up to date with all development platforms I actively use

 | Platform | Note |